-Ulta 21 Days of Beauty 2022: Shop 50% Off Deals Starting at $11 From Tarte, Mac, Philosophy, and More - E!
+Ulta 21 Days of Beauty 2022: 50% Off Deals Starting at $5 From Anastasia Beverly Hills, Tula & More Today - E!
 Online

 Beauty enthusiasts and bargain hunters, rejoice!
 There are some great deals at Ulta.
 The 21 Days of Beauty Sale is happening from August 28 through September 17, with different markdowns on their best-selling makeup, skincare, haircare, and more items every single day.
 Every day, you will have 24 hours to shop for different beauty products at half price.
 And, if you're a Diamond or Platinum member, your order will ship free (no shipping minimums!).

-Today is also the only day for Ulta shoppers to save 50% on select products from MAC Cosmetics, Tarte, and Philosophy.
+Today is also the only day for Ulta shoppers to save 50% on select products from Tula, Clinique, Keys Soulcare, Juvia, First Aid Beauty, Uoma, and BeautyStat.
 Keep scrolling to shop today's deals at Ulta.
 If you want to find out why these are must-buy products (especially at these prices), and to peek ahead at the upcoming steals so you can plan your shopping accordingly.

 Today's Steals